noishey/-Web3In90/day02-skin in the game/devlog.md

 ---

 ## 📡 Tweet / Cast Log
 Read about the fundamentals and philosophy of Decentralization.
-Mailed a tutor in UK who is expert in Tokenomics.
-Scheduled a meet with auth blog author to look upon the issue.
+Mailed a tutor who is expert in Tokenomics.